 - 1. Right-click the Nymi Lock Control icon on the system tray and select Contact Nymi Support. - 2.
 On the Include Logs? window, click Yes. - 3.
-On the Submit a Request page, in the drop-down, select Nymi Customer Technical Support. - 4.
-On the next page, fill in the appropriate details, and in the Attachments section, click Add file. - 5.
-Navigate to the C:\Users\[username]\AppData\Roaming\Nymi\unlock\ZipLog folder, and then select the zip file.
+On the Nymi Support page, log in with your Nymi Support account. - 4.
+On the Nymi Support page, click Submit a Request, and then in the drop-down, select Technical Issue. - 5.
+Fill in the appropriate details, and in the Attachments section, click Add file.

+6. Navigate to the C:\Users\[username]\AppData\Roaming\Nymi\unlock\ZipLog folder, and then select the zip file.